Thermodynamics of Markov Processes with Non-extensive Entropy and Free Energy: Introduction

 \section{Introduction}

-Statistical thermodynamics of small systems require the traditional thermodynamic quantities such as energy and entropy to be non-extensive \cite{hill_book}.
-Recently, a complete statistical thermodynamics based on both the Gibbs entropy and Gibbs free energy (relative entropy) has been presented for stochastic dynamics based on master equations \cite{ge_qian}.
-The theory introduces several key quantities: entropy production rate, free energy dissipation rate, excess and house-keeping heat.
-It is therefore natural to ask whether the thermodynamic formalism can be developed in parallel for non-extensive entropy and free energy.
-This note is to show that a similar structure does exist.
+The Boltzmann-Gibbs (B-G) statistical thermodynamics is one of the fundamental theories of modern physics with wide applications in chemistry, biology, and even social sciences.
+Recently, a complete statistical thermodynamic formalism based on both the B-G entropy and B-G free energy (relative entropy) has been presented for stochastic dynamics based on master equations \cite{ge2010,esposito2010} and Fokker-Planck equations \cite{Ge2009Extended,van2010}.
+The theory introduces several key quantities: entropy production rate, free energy dissipation rate, excess and house-keeping heat, etc.

-{\bf\em Generalized Entropy.} The mathematics of entropy is intimately related to the logarithmic function, $y=\ln(x)$, which is the inverse of exponential function $x=\exp(y)$.
+Statistical thermodynamics of small systems requires the traditional thermodynamic quantities such as energy and entropy to be non-extensive \cite{Hill1963Thermodynamics}.
+This extension of the classical B-G entropy provides a framework to study the systems with long-range interactions, multi-fractal structures, long-term memories, or systems whose interaction with macroscopic parts cannot be ignored \cite{Abe2001Nonextensive}.
+It is therefore natural to ask whether the thermodynamic formalism can be developed in parallel for non-extensive entropy and free energy, such as the Tsallis entropy \cite{tsallis1988}, Renyi entropy \cite{Renyi1959,Renyi1970Probability} and many others \cite{Kaniadakis2001Nonlinear,Abe2001Nonextensive}.

+Here we focus on the Tsallis entropy, which enjoys the properties of concavity, experimental robustness (Lesche stability), non-extensivity (as a generalization of the B-G entropy), and the finiteness of the rate of entropy production \cite{Boon2005Special, beck2009generalised}.
+This work shows that a similar structure does exist for Tsallis thermodynamics, which therefore would be of interest to a wide range applications, like defect turbulence \cite{daniels2004defect}, optical lattices \cite{lutz2003anomalous}, mathematical finance \cite{borland2002option}, and so on.

+{\bf\em Generalized Entropy.} The notions of Shannon's entropy in the form $-\sum_{i=1}^N f_i\ln f_i$ and relative entropy in the form $\sum_{i=1}^N f_i\ln(f_i/p_i)$ arise from the asymptotic expressions for the probability of {\em frequency} $\{f_i\}$ within a large set of independent and identically distributed (i.i.d.) random samples, each with an equal probability of $\frac{1}{N}$ and $\{p_i\}$ respectively.
+The exponent $I(f_1,\cdots,f_N)$ in the asymptotic expression $e^{-NI(f_1,\cdots,f_N)}$, known as large deviations rate function, provides the divergence function for an information geometry \cite{amari2007methods}.
+When a set of samples are not independent, the probability for the frequency is no longer a simple multi-nomial distribution; Tsallis entropy is believed to arise in this context in connection with q-binomial distribution \cite{kac2001quantum}.
+The Shannon entropy is intimately related to the logarithmic function, $y=\ln(x)$, which is the inverse of exponential function $x=\exp(y)$.
 The exponential function is defined through the limit:

-The inverse function of the right-hand-side of Eq. (\ref{def_e}) is
+The inverse function of the right-hand side of Eq. (\ref{def_e}) is

-If one takes this as the analogue of the $y=\ln(x)$, then corresponding to Gibbs' entropy $\sum_i p_i\ln p_i$, one can have a generalization of the entropy:
+If one takes this as the analogue of the $y=\ln(x)$, then corresponding to Gibbs' entropy $-\sum_i p_i\ln p_i$, one can have a generalization of the entropy: